brentongunning/object-vm/README.md

 ## Todo

-* Contract and object origins and locations
+* Class and object origins and locations